tristaxu01/Intentional-Power-Outage/README.md

 The plot compares the distribution of the state of the power outage region when "CUSTOMER AFFECTED" is missing to the distribution of the state of the power outage region when "CUSTOMER AFFECTED"" is not missing.

 <iframe src="assets/TVD distribution in US states.html" width=800 height=600 frameBorder=0></iframe>
-Based on the plot, we conclude that the distribution of the Climate Change Region when "CUSTOMER AFFECTED" is missing is not the same as the distribution of the Climate Change Region when "CUSTOMER AFFECTED" is not missing.
+Based on the plot, we conclude that the distribution of the "U.S. States" when "CUSTOMER AFFECTED" is missing is not the same as the distribution of the "U.S. States" when "CUSTOMER AFFECTED" is not missing.
-**The Missingness of "CUSTOMER AFFECTED" does depend on “U.S. STATE”(the state of the power outage region)**
+**The Missingness of "CUSTOMER AFFECTED" may depend on “U.S. STATE”(the state of the power outage region)**

 # Hypothesis Testing